SMILEY4/ktor-openapi-tools/docs/openapi/working_with_schemas/customizing_automatically_generated_schemas.md

 )
 ```

-This ensures that `EmailAddress` types always generate a string schema with email format and validation pattern.
+1. Replace types with (qualified) name matching `com.example.EmailAddress`.
+2. Replace default schema with own provided schema.

 The overwrite specifies:

 - *Identifier:* The fully qualified type name to match.
-When using kotlinx.serialization, this name must match the serial descriptor.
+When using kotlinx.serialization and custom serializers, this name must match the
+  serial descriptor name.
 - *Schema:* A lambda that produces the replacement schema

 ### Registering a Custom Type Overwrite